- Sporty look

 - Available active-safety features

-- Harsh ride, especially with larger 20-inch wheels
+- Harsh ride, especially with optional 20-inch wheels

 - With the third row up, not much cargo space